top of page

 An S.O.S. note carved with a nail file on a Vipassana timetable

 I was so impressed with myself.
 Now the hard part was to pass on the note, the servers were on me like hawks.
-I kept it in my pocket all day and finally, after 11 gruelling hours of observing my breath, we have the evening video lecture.
+I kept it in my pocket all day and finally, after 11 gruelling hours of observing my breath, we had the evening video lecture.
 90 minutes later I time my exit perfectly and shove that note into Joe’s hands.
-I was high off the success of my mission.
+I was high off of the success of my mission.

 DAY 4